 Retail also suffers as spending is curbed by the general population, as does the leisure and hospitality sector.
-Businesses will have to do everything they can, from increased marketing to hospitality management courses, to survive.
+Businesses will have to do everything they can.

 Start-ups from any industry are particularly vulnerable to a recession, as it can halt their growth and prevent them from establishing themselves.

 New small businesses often lack the financial resiliency to survive an extended recession, even one of average length.
 As spending is restricted, so is the ability to hire the right talent to keep growing.
 This obviously makes scaling up practically impossible, although there is an alternative that can keep small to medium-sized businesses on an upward trend even through a recession.